ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 ```
 With this code, we now have the necessary fragments to test our `Employee` class.
 Let us see this in action.

-## 3. Unit tests for our employee class without test fixture
+## 3. Unit tests for our employee class without test fixtures

 In order to clearly demonstrate why a test fixture would be needed, we first write some tests for our employee class without using a fixture.
 This will help us to understand why does a fixture is useful and how to use it.